 How to give your content the clout it deserves?

 Before we start, we already know that somewhere within the oceans of online content out there, is that article you shed blood and tears over.
-In all honesty, and we truly mean it, we bet it’s light years ahead of some of the tripe gaining traction, and we wholeheartedly understand your frustration.
+In all honesty it’s likely light years ahead of some of the tripe that gains traction, and we understand your frustration.
 So here we are, like little content magicians about to give your next masterpiece some much-needed pizzazz!

 Where do you start?
 Well… the first rule of great content is that it is only as great as its audience.
 Therefore, if there’s no one around, guess what… no one is going to see it!
 What’s the best time?
-We hear you screaming and truthfully, we can’t tell you.
-Not because we like to keep the cards close to our chest but simply because it can vary so drastically based on several chance factors; your sector and niche, as well as the social media platform you are using.
-So you’ll have to work this one out on your own but the sooner you find out, the better!
+We hear you screaming, and truthfully we can’t tell you.
+Not because we like to keep the cards close to our chest but simply because it can vary drastically based on several chance factors including your sector, niche and the social media platform you are using.

-Once you’ve figured out your audience it’s time to get your head around how to make them share your posts.
+Once you’ve figured out your audience, it’s time to get your head around how to make them share your posts.
 How are you going to do that?
 It’s important to remember human nature, especially when it comes to social media.
 Do you really want your audience swiping away from your post, even though they loved it beyond words, simply because their attention has been stolen by a smiling dog?
 No, you don’t.
 So here’s the trick, make your content as shareable as possible, and if this is a problem then make it engaging!
-Add questions, request replies and interaction, this a guaranteed way of making yourself memorable!
+Add questions, request replies and interaction, these are ways to make yourself memorable.